 This research categorized two energy model types according to the electric power sources of the conveyors: DC (direct current) and AC (alternating current).
 Because the AC power type is a stable power source, motors in an AC conveyor type are robust and low-cost.
 The DC power type is an easily controllable power source, and motors in a DC conveyor type are able to operate a power drive system with a swift response time.
 Therefore, the AC conveyor type has been commonly used for conventional conveyors that operate continuously and the DC conveyor type has been adopted in conveyors for discrete operations.
-The instantaneous energy consumption rate (Wh/s, watt-hour per second) of a conveyor represents different trends by each power source type, and the energy consumption trends can be modeled as two states ('Idle' and 'Work') for the AC conveyor.
-In a condition that operation state is not changed, the instantaneous energy consumption rate is kept in a linear form by time as modeled in Figure 4.
+The instantaneous energy consumption rate (Wh/s, watt-hour per second) of a conveyor represents different trends by each power source type, and the energy consumption trends can be modeled as two states ('Idle' and 'Work') for the AC conveyor, and three states ('Idle', 'Start', and 'Work') for the DC conveyor.
+In a condition that operation state is not changed, the instantaneous energy consumption rate is kept in a linear form by time as modeled in Fig. 4.
 In a common measurement unit, the amount of cumulative energy consumption is represented by Wh (watt-hour).
 Energy measured by the instantaneous energy consumption rate was converted to the cumulative energy amount using the following equation.

-$$CE = (IE \times T) \div 3600$$
+$CE = (IE \times T) \div 3600$